cjpais/writing/serve/day/nov23_2020/index.md

 Will I have to rely on other techniques as provided by AR Kit?
 I am not sure.
 Again the problem is iOS vs.
 Android here too.
 But the thing is the documentation for iOS is good.

+## Tomorrow

+Would like to test the Entities at the crag itself.
+Let's see if the text shows up lol.
+Will have to see if we can get a geo calibration or not.
+Might not allow for high accuracy.
+The problem will also be that if not we will have to figure out another way to do this.
+Might force us to move away from ARKit and to something more generic.
+We might have to do a lot of legwork to make this work properly.

+I am thinking at the minimum taking compass and GPS location, but the amount of error induced by GPS can be very large.
+So this means we would want to have a ground model of the routes (at minimum photos) then do matching on these photos to accurately place the routes.
+Would really need photos from multiple angles as well.
+This means a lot of data collection.
+May need to run a ML model to do this properly.
+I think there is still much to figure out and re-evaluate as things move.